laminas/technical-steering-committee/meetings/agenda.md

   I kinda like the release cycle of drupal which includes fixed dates so one can focus on releasing maintained packages.
 I see the problem that one might be not available at that time (e.g. holidays, ...) but there ain't new versions for every package every month *and* there might be always someone of the TSC who probably can step in for that special case.

   I am not that familiar with release cycles and thus like to hear what the others have to say about this.

+- laminas-cache "going public"

+  Splitting laminas-cache into satellites makes progress.
+Actually, there is a new repository `laminas-cache-storage-adapter-template` which can be used as a blue-print for new adapters aswell as a `laminas-cache-storage-adapter-test` which contains the following classes:

+  - `LaminasTest\Cache\Storage\Adapter\AbstractAdapterTest`
+  - `LaminasTest\Cache\Storage\Adapter\AdapterOptionsTest`
+  - `LaminasTest\Cache\Storage\Adapter\CommonAdapterTest`

+  These are necessary to move the unit tests into the satellites aswell.

+  To move forward, we have to make those packages publicly available on packagist for further development.
+  Those packages are actually created as private packages inside [@boesing](https://github.com/boesing) projects but should be moved to laminas project to take on with implementing those packages in the satellites.

+  If there are other ways, please let us know.